TheAldex/js-compilator/README.md

 # JS-COMPILATOR
-A mini Language Processor for JavaScript developed in Java because of OOP facilities.
+A mini Language Processor for pseudo JavaScript language developed in Java because of OOP facilities.

 ### DESCRIPTION
 This Processor supports a pseudo language based on Javascript with some modifications.
-To make the process easier, below are the valid language tokens, as well as the free context grammar for the parser and a brief demonstration of the logic followed in the semantic parser implementation.
+To make the process easier, below are the valid language tokens, as well as the free context grammar for the recursive descending parser (there is a certain function for each grammar rule) and a brief demonstration of the logic followed in the semantic parser implementation.
+There is an error controller too (see the code for more information).

 ### TOKENS
 <id, posTS>